[skip navigation]

 Terms

 Terms of the lower and upper levels are displayed.
-A superscript "°" indicates odd parity.
+A superscript "°" in the HTML output or an asterisk in the ASCII output indicates odd parity.

-Ji-Jk represents the total electronic angular momentum of the lower and upper level.
+The J-values represent the total electronic angular momentum of the lower and upper levels.

-gi-gk represents Lower level statistical weight (gi=2Ji+1) - upper level statistical weight (gk=2Jk+1).
+gi-gk represents statistical weight of the lower level (gi=2Ji+1) and statistical weight of the upper level (gk=2Jk+1).

 Type